stonymf/bubble-radio/README.md

 - View all songs in each playlist
 - Edit song metadata (title, username, source URL)
 - Delete songs (which also removes the associated audio file)
+- Download individual songs directly from the interface
+- Download entire playlists as zip files with a single click

 To access the admin interface:
 1. Visit `https://stream.yoururl.com/admin`